jpype-project/jpype/doc/userguide.rst

 If you're going to make many java calls with a complex object, wrapping it once and then using the wrapper will make a huge difference.

-Lasty, wrappers allow you to pass in a structure to java to have it modified. an implicitly converted tuple will not come back modified, even if the java method HAS changed the contents.
+Lastly, wrappers allow you to pass in a structure to java to have it modified. an implicitly converted tuple will not come back modified, even if the java method HAS changed the contents.
 An explicitly wrapped tuple will be modified, so that those modifications are visible to the python program.